 Adhamh Grant v.
-Governor of Cloverhill Prison [2015] IEHC 768, High Court, Humphrey's J, November 27 2015

-3.1.2 The High Court declined to release the applicant pursuant to a habeas corpus enquiry and held that the District Court judge had acted within jurisdiction when refusing bail on the basis of the O'Callaghan test.
+Governor of Cloverhill Prison [2015] IEHC 768, High Court, Humphrey's J, November 27 2015 and held that the District Court judge had acted within jurisdiction when refusing bail on the basis of the O'Callaghan test.
 The High Court held that in the circumstances of this case the appropriate remedy for the applicant, who wished to challenge the refusal to grant bail, was an application for bail to the High Court or judicial review, but not habeas corpus.